-In the past decade obesity has become rampant in our country.
+In the past decade diabetes has become rampant – not just in the U.S, but globally.
 With it the rates of diabetes in the general population, and gestational diabetes (GDM) – which is an excessive increase in glucose intolerance in pregnancy (some increase in glucose intolerance is actually normal and allows more sugar to get to the baby for growth) – have risen dramatically.
 Current estimates are that 5%-7% of pregnant women in the U.S. develop GDM.

 Gestational diabetes increases the risk of a host of serious medical problems for mom and baby.
 However, at levels even lower than those that would qualify a woman for a GDM diagnosis, chronically elevated blood sugar also puts mom and baby at much higher risk of pregnancy and birth complications.

 Elevated blood sugar creates a condition in the body called “oxidative stress” and in pregnancy, which is already a state of somewhat increased oxidative stress, this can lead to high blood pressure, preeclampsia, and preterm birth.
 Also, babies born to overweight or diabetic moms have a much higher lifetime likelihood of developing chronic health problems associated with obesity and diabetes.
 Women who develop GDM also have at least a 50% change of becoming diabetic later in life.